Fabiolus2020/ArduinoNanoNRF24L01_L298/README.md

 2 x Arduino Nao
 1 x joystick
 2 x NRF24L01+
+2 x motor

-2 x motorversion 1 & 2 use PWM pins on the L293 motor driver.
-You capture analog input and use the PWM pins on Arduino (3,5,6,9,10,11) to send data to ENA and ENB
+version 1 & 2 use PWM pins on ENA and ENB

+Version 3 use jumpers on ENA and ANB control is done using PWM signal using IN1,IN2,IN3,IN4 do control control direction